Do You See the Big Picture?

 Here is a small taste of that panorama.

 Another year ends as another book ends.
-As this year of 2017 comes to a close, we conclude the book of Genesis.
+As this year comes to a close, we conclude the book of Genesis.

 To read today’s news buy yourself a newspaper.
 To read the news of history – the eternal story of the human struggle – read Genesis.

-Many events dominated 2017 headlines.
-The year was marked by a new unexpected volatility.
+Many events dominated the headlines this year.
 But then there is the bigger story — the story of your life.

 Yes, two parallel narratives play themselves out in our lives at all times: The story of our outer lives and the story of our inner lives.
 Many of us are quite aware about the events happening around us.
 But what about the story of what is happening within us?